-The purpose of the façade improvement grant is toencourage improvements to building façade elements, architectural articulation, and encouragerestoration of historic attributes and materials.
-Theprogram will result in greater longevity and viability of buildings in the downtown, restore historic character, and contribute significantly to the beautification of Downtown Burford, helping to attract more visitors and businesses.
+The purpose of the façade improvement grant is to encourage improvements to building façade elements, architectural articulation, and encouragerestoration of historic attributes and materials.
+Theprogram will result in greater longevity and viability of buildings in the downtown, restore historic character, and contribute significantly to the beautification of Downtown Paris, helping to attract more visitors and businesses.

-All commercial, institutional, mixed-use and multiunit residential buildings with three or more residential units in the Community Improvement Project Area are eligible for the façade improvement grant.

-Additionally, any other properties that may bedesignated under Part IV or V of the Ontario Heritage Act are eligible.
+All commercial, institutional, mixed-use and multi- unit residential buildings with 3 or more units in the Community Improvement Project Areaare eligible for the façade improvement grant.
+Additionally, any other properties that may be designated under Part IV or V of the Ontario Heritage Act are eligible.